-“Last year multiple professors on our campus were exposed for their anti-Semitic or anti-Israel views,” said Joshua Gannon, a CAMERA Fellow at Rutgers University.
-“We’re at CAMERA’s conference to learn skills, build confidence, and strengthen our community to address this effectively.”
+“Last year, multiple professors on our campus were exposed for their anti-Semitic or anti-Israel views,” said Joshua Gannon, a CAMERA Fellow at Rutgers University.
+“We’re at the conference to learn skills, build confidence, and strengthen our community to address this effectively.”

 “We’re seeing Jewish-led anti-Israel groups such as IfNotNow working hard to infiltrate campuses, summer camps and Israel trips,” said Hali Haber, CAMERA’s director of campus programming.
 “The rise of these groups brings new challenges for students, and we’re here to ensure that they are prepared and informed ahead of their return to campus this fall.”